-- In Press.
-“Ancestral Kinship and the Origins of Ideology”, British Journal of Political Science.
+- 2023.
+“Ancestral Kinship and the Origins of Ideology”, British Journal of Political Science. [article]

 - 2023.
 “Commentary on Frontiers: Spilling the Beans on Political Consumerism: Do Social Media Boycotts and Buycotts Translate to Real Sales Impact?”, Marketing Science. [article]